f5devcentral/f5-professional-services/tools/f5-xc-get-security-logs/README.md

 # f5-xc_get_security_logs

-This *Python* script helps to export the Security Events logs from *F5 Distributed Cloud* via the XC API into a CSV file.
+This *Python* script helps to export the Security Events logs from *F5 Distributed Cloud* into a CSV file.

 The script generates a CSV file named as: security_events-\<TENANT\>-\<NAMESPACE\>_\<date\>-\<hour\>.csv